myelintek/documentation/user/core_concepts.rst

 WebApp
     A :doc:`WebApp <webapp>` enables deployment of a Web-based ML applications in a simple way.
+    Services for project users may also be provided as a WebApp.

 Template
     A :doc:`template <template>` is a creator of a